alecthegeek/alecthegeek.github.io/_posts/2020-05-04-Intro-to-stdio.markdown

 1. It only handles a single line of input text

-2. It's default behaviour reads from the keyboard and writes to the screen, which can be problem if we have a file of input or need to save the output for later use.
+2. It reads from the keyboard and writes to the screen, which can be problem if we have a file of input or need to save the output for later use.

 Let's solve those problems

 ## Reading and writing files

-The programs `reverseTextLines1.*.py` use a file based approach instead.
+The next set of examples use a file based approach instead.

 Look at [`reverseTextLines1.beta1.py`](https://github.com/alecthegeek/Intro2/blob/master/stdio/reverseTextLines1.beta1.py):

-1. It opens two files, one for input and one for output (`myFile` and `yourFile`))
+1. It opens two files, one for input and one for output (`myFile` and `yourFile`)
 ```python
 infile  = open("myFile", "r")
 outfile = open("yourFile", "w")
 ```
 2. It uses `while` loop to read each line in turn so that we can process as much input as needed
 3. During the file reading the program has to check to see if it's reached the end of the input (end of file => `eof`)
 ```python

 line = infile.readline()